dolittle-entropy/playbook/_docs/01_working_on_a_team/AgileManifesto.md

 We believe in the values expressed in the [Agile manifesto](https://agilemanifesto.org) and stand behind the [principles](https://agilemanifesto.org/principles.html) behind the manifesto.

-## Principles behind the Agile manifesto
+## Principles behind the agile manifesto
 Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.